An extant Ume Sámi drum, first described by Ole Worm in 1655

 The source value of the illustrations

-As the drum still survives, one should not expect the drawings of its design to be of particular interest.
-However, there are discrepancies between the woodcut and the precise tracing made by Manker for the second volume of his monograph, published in 1950.
-The parts that correspond make it abundantly clear that it is the same drum, and that the woodcut is somewhat distorted.
+The discrepancies between the woodcut and the tracing demonstrates that the woodcut is somewhat distorted, and seemingly has some elements moved around.
 The strange thing is that among the differences, there are several instances where the woodcut corresponds to details from later drums that Worm could not have been aware of, and which therefore must be assumed to have been visible on the drum in his time but being now worn away.
+Jabobsen’s two renderings contains far less detail.
+This is at least partially due to their much smaller scale, but might also indicate that the details were already hard to discern in his time.

 The most striking parallel is Jon Lassen’s Ume Sámi drum from c.
 1712, confiscated by Thomas von Westen ten years later and described by Johan Randulf in the so-called Nærøy manuscript in the following year.
 Several features are present on both the woodcut and on Lassen’s drum, but not on the tracing.
 This includes the ristbalges, the vertical line to the right of the central sun motif, with a church and domesticated animals of the Christian people (Norwegians or Swedes).
 To the lower left of the sun is a lake with fish in it, further left there is a bear with the characteristic dots in front, and further down an arc with short strokes rises from the outer band, in the Nærøy manuscript interpreted as the dwellings of the Sámi.
 These parallels suggest that the group of humanoid figures at the bottom of the woodcut too badly preserved to be interpretable in the tracing probably were meant as an akka group.